 The Gear

-The list below would be our Full Load for when we are heading into the unknown and want to cover all our possible needs no matter how unlikely, but we have learned enough to not do that too often lately.
+The list below would be our Full Load for when we are heading into the unknown and want to cover all our possible needs no matter how unlikely, but we have learned enough to not do that too often.
 It is a list that encompasses our two options: comfort in the Tacoma or minimalist with backpack on foot.
 In reality, we keep whittling the list down in order to deal with less stuff, lessen our load and get less poor gas mileage as an extra, added bonus.
 It really is a truism: the more you know the less you need.

 We are a participant in the Amazon Services LLC Associates Program.
 This allows us to offer you direct links to specific gear on this page and throughout the site.
 As an Amazon Associate we earn from qualifying purchases.
 If you make a purchase it will cost you nothing extra and we will make a small percentage.
 Thank You!